Christopherc887/Customer-Pre-processing-/README.md

 # Customer's Data Preprocessing
-Extracting and pre-processing of customer's information using dictionary, list, JSON, and functions in Python
+Extracting, pre-processing, analysis and visualisation of customer's information using dictionary, list, JSON, functions, pandas and seaborn in Python